By: Author John Cunningham. Published: 2019/07/01 at 7:11 pm

 So, what’s the best Torque wrench for lawn mower blades?
 I use Teng Tools 1/2 torque wrench, covers fastener tightening from 10-150 ft. lb. range.
-It’s strong, reliable and I’ve owned it trouble-free for years.
+It’s strong and reliable, and I’ve owned it trouble-free for years.

-When choosing a torque wrench, the first consideration is what range do I need?
-Most lawnmower blades bolts are torqued in 30-100 ft. lbs. range.
+When choosing a torque wrench, the first consideration is what range do I need.
+Most lawnmower blade bolts are torqued in the 30-100 ft. lbs. range.

 Torque Wrench Buying Checklist

-Torque wrenches are not just for the Pro’s, the days of tightening a nut or bolt by feel or guessing is over.
+Torque wrenches are not just for the pros; the days of tightening a nut or bolt by feel or guessing are over.
 The calibrated thumb is dead!

-The cost of these type specialized tools have come way down, so now it makes sense to own one.
-Especially as we all know that sickening feeling when you over-tighten a bolt and pull the threads or break the bolt.
-That can be an expensive lesson, I still remember learning that one.
+The cost of these type of specialized tools have come way down, so now it makes sense to own one.
+Especially, as we all know, that sickening feeling when you over-tighten a bolt and pull the threads or break the bolt.
+That can be an expensive lesson; I still remember learning that one.

 - Flexible Working Range